 - Identity Data includes: first name, last name, username, employee reference or similar identifier, marital status, title, date of birth and gender, photos, video or other images.

-- Contact Data includes: business address, email address and telephone numbers, and any social media accounts used to contact us or register for our services (including StoryTagger account or StoryCode).
+- Contact Data includes: business address, email address and telephone numbers, and any social media accounts used to contact us or used to register for our services (including StoryTagger account or Campaign ID).

-- Technical Data includes: internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access this website.
+- Technical Data includes: internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our Sites.

-- Profile Data includes:any username and password to access our services (including StoryTagger account or StoryCode), your interests, preferences, feedback and survey responses.
+- Profile Data includes: any username and password to access our services (including StoryTagger account or Campaign ID), your interests, preferences, feedback and survey responses.

-- Usage Data includes: information about how you use our website, products and services.
+- Usage Data includes: information about how you use our Sites, products and services.

 - Marketing and Communications Data includes: your preferences in receiving marketing from us and any third parties and your communication preferences, including use of photos, videos or other images in which you may feature.